If your dog is running away from you all of a sudden without any clear reason, it is important to investigate why is he doing this.

-Your Dog is Running From You Because They Are Trying to Communicate Something
+Dog Runs Away From You Because He’s Trying To Communicate Something

 If your dog is running from you because they recall something negative, be patient and slowly work with them to overcome their negative association by creating a positive one.

-Your Dog is Running From You Because They Are Suffering From Illness
+Dog Is Running Away Because He’s Suffering From Illness

 Dogs that run away due to illness are usually experiencing neurological disturbance, distortion in how they see the world, or a pain/fear response.

-If you suspect that your dog is ill, call your vet and schedule a physical exam.
-Your vet will assess your dog based on their symptoms and may perform blood testing, urine or fecal testing, and neurological testing to determine the best course of action.
+Your vet will assess your dog based on its symptoms and may perform blood testing, urine or fecal testing, and neurological testing to determine the best course of action.